postalserver/docs/content/en/install/upgrade-to-v2.md

 ## Installing Postal v2

-The first thing to do is to download the new Postal installation helpers repo and set up the new `postal` command.
+The next thing to do is to download the new Postal installation helpers repo and set up the new `postal` command.

 ```
 git clone https://postalserver.io/start/install /opt/postal/install